-Some medical schools like, Johns Hopkins School of Medicine, require a committee letter if your undergraduate pre-professional health advising office provides them.
+Some medical schools like, Creighton University School of Medicine, require a committee letter if your undergraduate pre-professional health advising office provides them.
 In my experience managing a program that was initially connected to the Office of Admissions, it’s a small number of medical schools that prefer the committee letter.
 In reviewing applications, I found the committee letter as helpful as translating English to English.
 Personally, I preferred to read the original letters written by the professors, supervisors, mentors, or other recommenders.

-Pro’s of applying without the letter:
+Pros of applying without the letter:

 - You can customize your letter packet to each school.

 - You can skip the step and process of obtaining a committee letter, which may include an application, interview and take a little more time to collect as the “committee” writes it based on your other letters of recommendation.

-• It’s not going to have any impact on your application at most medical schools.
+- The absence of a committee letter is not going to have any impact on your application at most medical schools.

-Pro’s of applying with the letter:
+Pros of applying with the letter:

-• It can serve as an official endorsement from your campus, if your school provides committee letters only to students who meet specific criteria.
-Consequently, schools that require committee letters may view their presence or absence as an additional screening tool and a positive reflection on the quality of applicants who have them.)
+- It can serve as an official endorsement from your campus, if your school provides committee letters only to students who meet specific criteria.
+Consequently, schools that require committee letters may view their presence or absence as an additional screening tool and a positive reflection on the quality of applicants who have them.

-Con’s of applying without the letter:
+Cons of applying without the letter:

-Con’s of applying with the letter:
+Cons of applying with the letter:

-• If you send the committee letter to the AMCAS letter service as one packet, you will not be able to customize your letter packet for each school.
+- If you send the committee letter to the AMCAS letter service as one packet, you will not be able to customize your letter packet for each school.
 Many schools have specific requests in terms of what types of letters they prefer to see and how many letters you can submit.